-Latvia National Tuberculosis program established an International Training Centre, which was devoted to the treatment and management of MDR-TB.
+Project of Latvian WHO Collaborating Centre for Research and Training in Management of Multidrug Resistant Tuberculosis (MDR-TB) was started in year 1999 as a cooperation project of State Agency of Tuberculosis and Lung Disease with the Centre for Disease Control and Prevention and the University of Arkansas for Medical Sciences.
+Latvian National Tuberculosis program established an International Training Centre (ITC), which was devoted to the treatment and management of MDR-TB.
 With sophisticated clinical and research personnel and a state of the art laboratory, the ITC was opened in 2000 and functions as TB care facility and training centre.
-In November 2004, World Health organization (WHO) honoured the ITC by awarding it the prestigious status of a WHO Collaborating Centre for Research and Training in Management of MDR-TB (WHO CC).
+In November 2004, WHO honored the ITC by awarding it the prestigious status of a WHO Collaborating Centre with the objectives of providing high quality, evidence-based capacity development at all levels (individual, organizational and institutional), drawing on worldwide evidence and in line with the latest developments and WHO guidance.
+Capacity development activities are structured according to the latest scientific developments in practical aspects of the treatment and management of DR-TB.

 Objectives of WHO CC Latvia are: